Ultimaker/Ultimaker.com-designsystem/src/stories/organisms/colors/colors.stories.md

 **For the icons on the color swatches JavaScript  is used to check the background color to see if the 'show' icon needs to be black or white for enough contrast.**

+## Photography guidelines

+Photography of the per material image should be in the highest dimensions per breakpoint.

+### Sizes full width image:
+- 900 px × 540 px *(small screens)*
+- 1800 px × 1080 px *(large screens)*